 For a long time, the herring was heavily overfished and almost on the brink of extinction.

 Thankfully, the species is now doing well again due to global quotas restricting the number of herring fishermen are allowed to harvest at a time.

 Where exactly does the herring come from?

-Almost all the herring eaten in the Netherlands is caught by Danish and Norwegian companies while Dutch companies with factories in Skagen, Denmark, prepare them and bring them to the Netherlands to sell.
+Almost all the herring eaten in the Netherlands is caught by Danish and Norwegian companies, while Dutch companies with factories in Skagen, Denmark, prepare them and bring them back to the Netherlands to sell.